BenedictC/Properations/Readme.md

 func asynchronousMethod() -> Future<Bool>
 ```

-The use of an object to reperesent the completion handler allows us to take advantage of other object orientant techniques.
+The use of an object to reperesent the completion handler allows us to take advantage of other object orientated techniques.

 The result of the future is a property of the future:
 ```swift